russelljjadams/simplechess-study-tool/README.md

 ## Features

 - Retrieval of games from the previous month automatically via the chess.com APIs.
 - In-depth game analysis utilizing the top-tier Stockfish engine.
+(Ignores bullet and blitz games.)
 - Curated list of critical positions compiled into a PGN file for tactical improvement.

 ## Prerequisites